1chooo/1chooo.com/apps/web/src/contents/posts/1791-find-center-of-star-graph.md

 ---
 title: "[O(1) Time and Space] LeetCode 1791.
 Find Center of Star Graph - Easy Solution | Go"
-publishedAt: '2024-06-27'
+publishedAt: "2024-06-27"
 category: LeetCode
 tags:
   - Graph
   - Go
-summary: 'In a star graph, the center node will appear in each of the edges which means every node will contain the center node.
-So, we just need to find the common node in the first two edges.'
+summary: "In a star graph, the center node will appear in each of the edges which means every node will contain the center node.
+So, we just need to find the common node in the first two edges."
 banner: /images/banner/posts/1791-find-center-of-star-graph.webp
 alt: "[O(1) Time and Space] LeetCode 1791.
 Find Center of Star Graph - Easy Solution | Go"
 mathjax: true